 Key Players in the Capital Markets

-Broker-dealers, investment companies, investment advisers, securities exchanges, institutional investors, retail investors, and municipalities are some of the key players.
+The key players in Capital Markets are broker-dealers, investment companies, investment advisers, securities exchanges, institutional investors, retail investors, and municipalities.

 Broker-dealers, investment companies (such as mutual funds and private equity), investment advisers, securities exchanges, institutional investors, retail investors, and municipalities that issue securities are some of the participants in the U.S. capital market.